 Greg Cooper has taught and coached in the state of Texas for 29 years.
 He coached football for all 29 years with the last 9 as Offensive Coordinator/QB coach at Travis High School and Vandegrift High School.
 In 2007 he was awarded Offensive Asst.
 Coach of the Year by the C.T.F.C.A.
 In 2001 he coached in the class 5-AAAAA State Championship Game.
 Greg coached track for 20 years where his last 6 years he was Head Track Coach at Taft High School in San Antonio Texas.
 There he won 3 District Championship Titles and qualified many kids and relays to the State Meet.
 Through this experience Greg has developed into one of the best Speed Coaches in Texas.
 For the last 9 years he has been the Head Wrestling Coach at Travis and Vandegrift High School.
 The last 2 seasons the Vipers have finished 7th and 6th place at the State Meet.
 Coach Cooper has also coached in the T.H.S.C.A.
 All Star Game in 2005 where he coached Jamal Charles as the featured running back.
 Greg graduated from Purdue University with a Bachelors in Kinesiology and Physical Education.
 He brings his expertise in Athlete Sports Performance and Speed Training and Adult Personal Training, Rehab and Injury Prevention.

-Director of Sports Performance Training/NSCA, ACSM, CSCS
+Sports Performance Coach/NSCA, ACSM, CSCS

 Master 0f Science in Sports Science- (Florida State University)